 Who Needs a Permit?

-A commercial film permit is required for any individual, business, or organization (including nonprofit groups and educational institutions) filming for a market audience or receiving compensation associated with footage or recordings made in the park.
-The following lists outline specific situations that require permits:
+A special use permit is required for any individual, business, or organization (including nonprofit groups and educational institutions) filming for a market audience or receiving compensation associated with footage or recordings made in the park.
+Some examples include:

 Still Photography Workshops & Tours